webcompat/issue-importer/README.md

 If there's a JSON schema error, a description of the error will be printed.
 If there's some kind of other error, the response status code the GitHub API returned will be printed.
 The [GitHub API documentation](https://developer.github.com/v3/) is helpful in these cases.

+To print all the labels used in the repo's issues:

+`python import.py -l`

 ### Running Tests

 Use the `nosetests` command.